praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

    - null

-1. __Reference Datatype__
+1. __Reference Datatypes__
   References are mutable.
-References are passed by reference
+References are passed by reference.
    -  Arrays
    - Objects
    - Maps